-Healthy, wholesome vegan macrobiotic bowls with marinated adzuki beans and turmeric tahini sauce require minimal prep and cooking time, making them a great choice for a weeknight dinner.
+Healthy, wholesome vegan macrobiotic-style bowls with marinated adzuki beans and turmeric tahini sauce require minimal prep and cooking time, making them a great choice for a weeknight dinner.
 They are also perfect for workday lunches!

 I enjoyed a vegan macrobiotic bowl at Fresh restaurant during a half marathon weekend in Toronto in May.
 It was just what I wanted after a race: hearty, filling soba noodles, beans, steamed broccoli, sprouts, fermented vegetables, and tahini sauce.
 (Full disclosure: Of course I ordered a triple scoop ice cream sundae afterwards.
 Who are we kidding?)